ArtLessYT/ArtLessYT/README.md

 <!-- Intro  -->
 ## Introducion
 Hello there!
-I'm a hobbiest developer.
-My name is Artem.
+I'm a hobbyist developer so I want to introduce me
 - I know programming languages such as
   - C++ / C#
   - HTML / CSS / Learning JavaScript